When I reviewed Creme De La Mer, I compared it to Nivea Creme. The two have more in common than the fancy seaweed cream dares to admit.

 Like mineral oil, petrolatum is derived from oil, purified and safe.
 It doesn’t penetrate skin, but remains on its surface, where it forms a water-repellent film that keeps skin moisturized.

 It also helps reduce inflammation and heal skin.
 But only Creme De La Mer and the US version of Nivea Creme use this ingredient.
 It’s why they are greasier and stickier than the German version.

 Those mentioned above aren’t the only ingredients all three creams have in common.
-They also use the same emollients and thickening agents, such as mycrocrystalline wax, lanolin alcohol, and magnesium stearate.
+They also use the same emollients and thickening agents, including mycrocrystalline wax and lanolin alcohol.